httsai1979/sustainsage_Gemini31102025_V2/content/blog/en/non-linear-career-cv.md

 From a coaching perspective, nothing here is a character flaw.
 It’s a very human response to uncertainty and comparison.

-A lot of us grew up with the idea that a “good career” is:
+Many of us grew up with the idea that a “good career” is:

 - linear
 - upward
 - explainable in two neat paragraphs

 So when life doesn’t follow that pattern — maybe because of migration, health, caring responsibilities, redundancy, or simply curiosity — the story quietly becomes:

-“I’ve broken the rules.
+> “I’ve broken the rules.
 My CV is now evidence of that.”

 Common misunderstandings often include: